Fiesta Bowl: Broadcasting

 As of the 2010–11 season, the game along with the rest of the BCS and its successor, the College Football Playoff, exclusively airs on ESPN.
 From 2007 through 2010, Fox telecast the game along with the other BCS games – the Sugar Bowl, Orange Bowl, and BCS National Championship Game from 2006 though 2009, while only the Rose Bowl and the 2010 BCS National Championship Game aired on ABC in that period.
 From 1999 to 2006, the game aired on ABC as part of the first BCS package, and from 1996 to 1998 the game aired on CBS as part of its bowl coverage.
 Prior to that, NBC aired the game for several years.
 This game, along with the Orange Bowl, is one of only two bowl games ever to air on all the "Big 4" broadcast television networks in the United States.

-ESPN Radio is the current radio home for the Fiesta Bowl.
+ESPN Radio is the radio home for the Fiesta Bowl.

 In 2013, ESPN Deportes provided the first Spanish U.S. telecast of the Fiesta Bowl.